Quantum Computing Modalities: Measurement-Based Quantum Computing (MBQC)

 Cybersecurity Implications

 MBQC itself doesn’t change the quantum threat model – it’s another way to achieve a universal quantum computer.
 Any computation done via circuit model (breaking cryptography, running Shor’s algorithm, etc.) can equally be done on a measurement-based quantum computer given a large enough cluster state.
 So if photonic MBQC machines scale quickly, they could become the platform that breaks RSA and so forth.
-For the security community, the rise of MBQC-based efforts (like PsiQuantum’s ambitious goal of a million-qubit photonic cluster-state quantum computer by the late 2020s) is a signal that scalable quantum computing might come from a different technological direction than superconductors or ions.
+For the security community, the rise of MBQC-based efforts (like PsiQuantum’s goal of a million-qubit photonic cluster-state quantum computer, now backed by over 2 billion USD in funding and datacenter-scale compute center construction in Australia and the U.S.) is a signal that scalable quantum computing might come from a different technological direction than superconductors or ions.
 Photonic MBQC machines might have certain advantages in scaling (e.g. no need for extreme cryogenics for the qubits themselves, though detectors often need to be cooled; ability to leverage optical telecommunications technology).
 If successful, they could potentially accelerate the timeline to a cryptographically relevant quantum computer.

 On the other hand, MBQC has interesting angles for quantum communication and cryptography: Since it is so measurement-centric, it dovetails with quantum networks and blind quantum computing protocols.
 For example, there are protocols for blind (secure) quantum computing where a client prepares single qubits, sends them to a server that creates a cluster state and measures it, and due to the nature of measurements the server cannot tell what computation it performed (this relies on the randomness of certain measurements).
 MBQC is naturally suited for such protocols where a user encodes their problem into certain measurement angles and the server does a generic cluster-state measurement routine.
 This could allow cloud quantum computing with privacy.
 Also, cluster states are useful in quantum network security – e.g. entangled states like cluster states can be used in quantum network protocols, and MBQC could be performed distributedly, which ties into quantum internet ideas.

 In summary, MBQC’s main security implication is simply that it’s an alternate path to building a universal quantum computer — one which topologically and resource-wise might scale differently.
-A cluster-state photonic computer achieving, say, factoring of 2048-bit RSA would mark the same paradigm shift as a superconducting one doing it.
+A cluster-state photonic computer achieving factoring of RSA-2048 would require the same CRQC capabilities as any other platform attempting it.
+Whether the resources needed are 20 million physical qubits (the 2021 estimate) or approximately 4 million (the 2025 Gidney estimate), a photonic MBQC machine would need to demonstrate the capabilities I track in my CRQC Quantum Capability Framework.
 Therefore, security professionals should track MBQC efforts as closely as circuit-based efforts.
 On the positive side, MBQC contributes to quantum cryptographic protocols and might enable more flexible quantum-secure cloud computing.

 Who’s Pursuing